mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 ## Scripts

-The repository includes the benchmark.py script, along with associated `.yaml files,` to run benchmarking.
+The repository includes the benchmark.py script, along with associated `.yaml` files to run benchmarking.
 The script takes a `.yaml` file as input and outputs the latency (in seconds) and tokens per second for each run.
 We average over `num_batches=5`, which is defined in the `.yaml` file.
 Additionally, we iterate over various `batch_sizes`, `input_lengths`, and `output_lengths` to produce varying throughput metrics.

 ## Usage